Ethics and Society

 1. Course Work: The Graduate School requires that students complete 72 hours of course work, of which a minimum of 24 hours are to be done in residence at Vanderbilt.
 As much as 24 hours may be transferred from prior post-baccalaureate work having a grade of B or higher and showing relevance to the student’s major.
 (The number of transfer credits is determined by the area faculty.)
 At least 12 hours of course work taken at Vanderbilt will be required for the student’s minor; no transfer credits may satisfy this requirement.
 The remaining hours may be distributed among other courses, dissertation research hours, or special reading courses.
 Methods in Ethics is the only required course for majors and must be successfully completed prior to taking the Qualifying Examinations.

 2. Language Examinations: Ph.D. students in Ethics must demonstrate research competence in two languages.
-At least one of the languages should be a modern European language, normally French, German, or Spanish.
-The choice of the second language can depend on the student’s research area and method: usually a second modern language relevant for research, a biblical or other ancient language, the student’s native language if not English, or a social science research method.
+At least one of the languages should be a modern European language, often French, German, Spanish, or the student’s native language if not English.
+The choice of the second language can depend on the student’s research area and method: usually a second modern language relevant for research, a biblical or other ancient language, or a social science research method.
 Language examinations are to be satisfied according to the specifications of the GDR and Graduate School.

 3. Qualifying Examinations: Qualifying Examinations are given twice a year, in November and April.
 After the completion of at least 36 hours of graduate course work and the satisfaction of the language requirements, examinations can be scheduled.
 The examinations, which are administered by a qualifying committee, must be satisfied by the eighth semester after enrollment.
 The Ethics program requires five examinations.
 The exams are in (1) Social Theory and Policy Analysis, (2) Philosophical Ethics, (3) Theological Ethics, (4) Minor Field, and (5) Dissertation Research.
 The examinations in Social Theory and Policy Analysis, the Minor Field, and Dissertation Research are usually satisfied by submitting papers.
 Philosophical Ethics and Theological Ethics are sit-down, timed examinations.